Powered by WHOOP

 Said more simply:

-• Expectations are what checks off an item on your sales methodology process
+• Expectations are what you check off in your sales methodology process.

-For example, if you are pursuing one of your top strategic accounts, you may want to lead with a high standard like, “How can we make this meeting the best one of their year?”
+For example, if you are pursuing one of your top strategic accounts, you may want to lead with a high standard, such as, “How can we make this meeting the best one of their year?”

-• What would you need do to make that a reality?
+• What would you need to do to make that a reality?

 • Who would you need to recruit to help you?